-In this guide, we cover the meaning of the P0010 trouble code and show you what might have caused it.
-We also look at the symptoms you might notice it producing and give you a few fixes to resolve the situation.
+In this guide, I cover the meaning of the P0010 trouble code and show you what might have caused it.
+I also look at the symptoms you might notice it producing and give you a few fixes to resolve the situation.

 Code P0010 Definition

 P0010 – “A” Camshaft Position Actuator Circuit (Bank 1)

 P0010 is a generic powertrain code stating that the computer or powertrain control module (PCM) noticed an issue with one of the VVT solenoids.
 The fault is found on Bank 1, which is the side of cylinder 1 and “A” which is the intake camshaft.

 If your engine is a Dual Overhead Cam (DOHC), the fault is usually found with the intake camshaft.
 Otherwise, if you have a “V” engine, it’s found at the intake camshaft for the first cylinder.

 P0010 Trouble Code Symptoms

 The first sign that something is wrong occurs when the Check Engine Light comes on.
 However, there are also performance issues that are common with this trouble code.

 Here are just a few of the conditions that might exist.